reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Reboot

-- Type these in Terminal Emulator app:
+- For Android 10, type these in Terminal Emulator app:

 `su`